-PSYC 340 • Abnormal Psychology 3 Credits.
-Classification, causes, symptoms, and treatment of various forms of psychopathology.
-Analysis of Christian and secular perspectives of psychopathology and a survey of some major issues in the field of mental health.
+PSYC 340 • Abnormal Psychology 3 Credits

+Classification, causes, symptoms, treatment, and identification of various forms of psychopathology.
+Analysis of faith based and secular perspectives of psychopathology.
+Survey of some major issues in the study of psychopathology.
+Critique research in the field of psychopathology.
 Prerequisites: PSYC 100 Fulfills: CAPS Goal Area 5.

-PSYC 360 • History of Psychology 3 Credits.
+PSYC 360 · History of Psychology 3 Credits

 Historical roots of contemporary psychology.
-Focus is on the influence of historical trends, people, and events on the evolution of psychological questions, constructs, methods, and issues.
+Focus is on the influence of historical trends, people, and events including evolution of psychological questions, enduring conflicts, constructs, methods, and issues.
+Explain major perspectives of psychology.
+Compare and contrast them with faith perspectives.
 Prerequisites: PSYC 100.
 Fulfills: CAPS Goal Area 5.

-PSYC 370 • Disabilities and Giftedness 3 Credits.
+PSYC 370 • Disabilities and Giftedness 3 Credits

 Focus on the development of individuals with disabilities and giftedness from a lifespan perspective.
-Cognitive, physical, emotional, and sociocultural variables relevant to developmental delay; giftedness; learning disabilities; physical, sensory, and communication disabilities; emotional disturbance; and multiple disabilities.
+Identification of cognitive, physical, emotional, and sociocultural variables impacting the development of the individual.
 Critical analysis of psychosocial educational interventions.
-Service learning with those with disabilities.